edgeimpulse/edge-impulse-cli/README-uploader.md

 * `--progress-start-ix <index>` - when set, the progress index will start at this number.
 Useful to split up large uploads in multiple commands while the user still sees this as one command.
 * `--progress-end-ix <index>` - when set, the progress index will end at this number.
 Useful to split up large uploads in multiple commands while the user still sees this as one command.
 * `--progress-interval <interval>` - when set, the uploader will not print an update for every line, but every `interval` period (in ms.).
+* `--allow-duplicates` - to avoid pollution of your dataset with duplicates, the hash of a file is checked before uploading against known files in your dataset.
+Enable this flag to skip this check.